 When a patient seeks care from a medical provider or facility, they trust it with their health and safety.
-As a patient, you expect that you will receive a high quality of care and that your provider will treat your safety as a top priority.
-However, if you experience a medical error during this process, you may suffer irreparable damage or a long road to recovery for an injury you were not expecting.
+As a patient, you expect that you will receive high-quality of care and that your provider will treat your safety as a top priority.
+However, if you experience a medical error during this process, you may suffer irreparable damage or a long road to recovery from an injury you were not expecting.

 Medical errors occur much more frequently than people realize.
 This is partly because many medical errors go unreported.
 In fact, medical errors kill between 200,000 and 400,000 patients each year.
 This staggering number brings to light a problem experienced by many patients whose lives forever change due to the actions or inaction of the medical providers and facilities entrusted with their care.
 In some cases, patients themselves don’t know that a medical error occurred until they begin to experience the physical effects of those errors.